-Additionally, both edit distance and semantic difference measurements cannot be used as a consistent and accurate indication of MT quality in a production scenario.
-As a matter of fact, this is greatly influenced by varying content type, translator competence and turnaround time expectations - all elements that are not considered by the aforementioned methods.
+Additionally, both edit distance and semantic difference scores cannot be used as a consistent and accurate indication of MT quality in a production scenario.
+Consistent scoring and quality measurement are challenging in the production scenario because this is greatly influenced by varying content type, translator competence, and turnaround time expectations.
+These factors are not considered by the aforementioned methods.

 In over 20 years of business, Translated has gathered evidence that TTE is a much more reliable indicator of progress in MT quality than automated metrics like BLEU or COMET (Crosslingual Optimized Metric for Evaluation of Translation), as it represents a more accurate approximation of the cognitive effort required to correct a translation.

-According to data collected across billions of segments, TTE has been regularly shrinking since Translated started monitoring it as an operational KPI.
+According to data collected across billions of segments, TTE has been continuously improving since Translated started monitoring it as an operational KPI.

-When plotted graphically, the TTE data show a surprisingly linear trend.
-If this trend in TTE continues its decline at the same rate as it has since 2011, TTE is projected to decrease to one second within the next several years, approaching a point where MT would provide what could be called “a perfect translation.”
-This would be equivalent to the time top professionals spend checking a translation produced by their colleagues which doesn't require any editing.
-The exact date of this outcome may vary, but the trend is evident.
+When plotted graphically, the TTE data shows a surprisingly linear trend.
+If this trend in TTE continues its decline at the same rate as it has since 2014, TTE is projected to decrease to one second within the next several years, approaching a point where MT would provide what could be called “a perfect translation.”
+This is the point of singularity at which the time top professionals spend checking a translation produced by the MT is not different from the time spent checking a translation produced by their colleagues which doesn't require any editing.
+The exact date of when this point will be reached may vary, but the trend is clear.

 Another surprising aspect of the trend is how smoothly it progresses.
 We expected drops in TTE with every introduction of a new major model, from statistical MT to RNN-based architectures to the Transformer and Adaptive Transformer.
 The impact of introducing each new model has likely been distributed over time because translators were free to adopt the upgrades when they wanted.